 Operational Risk.
-The Fund is exposed to operational risk arising from a number of factors, including but not limited to human error, processing and communication errors, errors of the Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
-The Fund seeks to reduce these operational risks through controls and procedures.
-However, these measures do not address every possible risk and may be inadequate for those risks that they are intended to address.
+The Fund is exposed to operational risks arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
+The Fund and BFA seek to reduce these operational risks through controls and procedures.
+However, these measures do not address every possible risk and may be inadequate to address these risks.